barebox/barebox/Documentation/user/booting-linux.rst

 ``boot net`` will then start the Kernel.

-If the pathes or names are not suitable they can be adjusted in ``/env/boot/net``:
+If the paths or names are not suitable they can be adjusted in ``/env/boot/net``:

 .. code-block:: sh